bart-kroon/TM1/doc/contributing.md

 ### Break on exceptions

-If you want to debug bitstream related errors, e.g. if `VERIFY_*BITSTREAM` is throwing an exception, it is a good idea to set your IDE to break on unhandled exceptions ([Visual Studio instructions](https://docs.microsoft.com/en-us/visualstudio/debugger/managing-exceptions-with-the-debugger), [CLion instructions](https://www.jetbrains.com/help/clion/using-breakpoints.html#exception-breakpoints)) and start a debugging session.
+* If you want to debug bitstream related errors, e.g. if `VERIFY_*BITSTREAM` is throwing an exception, it is a good idea to set your IDE to break on unhandled exceptions ([Visual Studio instructions](https://docs.microsoft.com/en-us/visualstudio/debugger/managing-exceptions-with-the-debugger), [CLion instructions](https://www.jetbrains.com/help/clion/using-breakpoints.html#exception-breakpoints)) and start a debugging session.
+* Alternatively, when that gives too many false alarms, it is possible to set breakpoints on a specific error handler in `source/Common/include/TMIV/Common/verify.h`.